10 Best Banks in California for June 2023

 Pros:

-• Three checking accounts options
+• Three checking account options

-• no overdraft or offers a protection program
+• Offers overdraft protection

-• Many branches
+• Extensive branches in CA

 Cons: